icons8/lunacy-docs/docs/tipstricks.md

 ## Working with layers

 Lunacy has several types of <a href="https://lunacy.docs.icons8.com/layers/" target="_blank">layers</a>.
-With the tips below, you can work with them quickly and efficiently.
+These tips show how to work with them quickly and efficiently.

 ### Snapping frames to presets